bandajon/citizens-feedback-platform/README.md

 ### **3. Secure User Authentication and Privacy**

-- **Registration Options**: Users can register using their NRC number, employee ID (for government employees), email, or phone number.
+- **Registration Options**: Users can register using their National Registration Card (NRC) number, employee ID (for government employees), email, or phone number.
 - **Anonymity and Confidentiality**:
   - **Citizens**: Option to submit feedback anonymously.
   - **Government Employees**: Enhanced confidentiality options to protect against potential repercussions.